mongodb/specifications/source/crud/crud.md

 }
 ```

-If a driver does provide explain helpers, the driver MUST ensure that its helper permits users to specify a timeout
+Drivers MUST ensure that its helper permits users to specify a timeout (maxTimeMS or timeoutMS) for the explain command
-(maxTimeMS or timeoutMS) for the explain command specifically.
+specifically.
 An example, using Node, might look like:

 ```typescript
 collection.find({ name: 'john doe' }).explain({ maxTimeMS: 1000 });